zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-building-data-platform.markdown

 ---
 layout: post
-section: "Pragmatics"
+section: "Lessons Learned"
-title: "Data Platform Pragmatics"
+title: "Lessons Learned: Data Pillar"
-position: 11001
+position: 8002
 date:   2021-10-21 21:12:01 +0100
 author: by Željko Obrenović (obren.io)
-permalink: building-data-platform
+permalink: lessons-data-pillar
 icon: building-data-platform.png
 timetoread: 15 min
 excerpt: While each organization has some unique sets of data that you can use, here are some tips I found useful in my approach to form the architecture data platform.